phone-plusPhone Number Registration

 10DLC Limits

 Carriers place limits on how many texts can be sent through a 10DLC number.
-These limits vary by carrier and by your type of organization.
-Daisychain automatically handles these rules so you don’t have to worry about them.
+These limits vary by carrier, by your type of organization, and by a "trust score."
+Daisychain automatically handles limits so you don’t have to worry about them.

 • AT&T controls speed: how many SMS segments or MMS messages can go out each minute.